- 1 Few Aspects to Know About the Best Starter Banjo

 Well constructed banjos have a truss rod inside the fret, which keeps the fret straight and also takes care of the intonation.

-Tuning - For smooth and sustainable tuning geared tuners are the best for beginners
+- Tuning - Smooth and sustainable tuning geared & tuners are the best for beginners

 1. Vangoa 5 String Banjo

 Vangoa 5 String Banjo is both, a closed-back and an open-back as it has detachable resonator.
 It is a solid mahogany 5-string banjo, an excellent choice for beginners because it is durable, glossy and smooth, and provides comfortable playing experience and a lovely sound.